Dentistry Preprofessional Program

 Recent renovations at the Dental Science Building have created some of the most advanced teaching facilities in the nation, including clinical facilities, teaching and research labs, educational media services, the Dows Institute for Dental Research, and a $3.7 million simulation clinic.
 Dental students also have access to the University's Hardin Library for the Health Sciences, which is located on the health sciences campus.

 Dental students are bright, motivated individuals with well-rounded backgrounds who want to enter a major health profession and work with people.
 They're looking forward to being in business for themselves, and they appreciate the potential for good income.
 The college's diverse student body is about 45 percent women and 10-15 percent minority students.

 Iowa's DDS program prepares students to begin professional dental practice immediately after graduation.
 Iowa also offers advanced degree programs for DDS graduates who want to specialize in areas such as oral and maxillofacial pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, dental public health, endodontics, orthodontics, pediatric dentistry, periodontics, or prosthodontics.

-Iowa’s dental students consistently win high ranks from the ADA national certification boards, and graduates have a bright career outlook.
+Iowa’s dental students win high ranks from the ADA national certification boards, and graduates have a bright career outlook.

 The College of Dentistry offers several scholarships for DDS students based on academic strength, research interests and experience, community service, leadership qualities, and diversity.
 One example is the Dental Tuition Scholarship, which ranges from $10,000 to $15,000 a year for up to four years.
 Scholarships are awarded to entering students and are renewed automatically for the duration of the student’s dental education, providing academic performance is maintained.